 Daniel Och was the longtime CEO and chairman of the hedge-fund firm Och-Ziff Capital Management Group (now Sculptor Capital Management) and during his tenure is believed to have been one of the world’s largest hedge-fund managers, based on assets under his control.
 He founded the firm in 1994, and the following two-and-a-half decades have not been without their share of scandal.
 In 2008, Och’s firm paid Zimbabwean dictator Robert Mugabe $100 million for platinum-mining rights, prompting protesters gathered outside his apartment building on Central Park to call him the “King of Wall Street Sleaze.”
 The firm was eventually hit with a $412 million fine.

 Och and his wife, Jane, have also started a foundation providing grants for Jewish causes, hospitals, and the Robin Hood Foundation.
 According to Forbes, his foundation has received at least $350 million.
 He has since stepped down as chairman of his hedge fund, the largest publicly traded firm of its kind, and no longer has a role.
 Och, who collects modern and contemporary art, is currently a member of the board at the Museum of Modern Art in New York.
 Besides finance and philanthropy, Och has said his personal interests are “skiing and history.”
-In August, Och listed his penthouse at Manhattan condominium 15 Central Park West for $57.5 million, with plans to join a number of high-profile owners in the Upper West Side in an exodus for the newly built nearby tower 220 Central Park South.
-According to Mansion Global, Mr. Och purchased the Central Park West apartment for almost $22 million in 2008.
+In 2019, Och listed his penthouse at Manhattan condominium 15 Central Park West for $57.5 million.
+Several months later, he joined high-profile owners in the Upper West Side in an exodus for the newly built nearby tower 220 Central Park South, where he bought an apartment for $95 million, making it one of the most expensive units of its kind in Manhattan.
+According to Mansion Global, Och purchased the Central Park West apartment for almost $22 million in 2008.